-'Swing County, U.S.A,' Prepares For Unprecedented Influx Of Ballots By Mail
+'Swing County, USA' Prepares For Unprecedented Influx Of Ballots By Mail

 Northampton County was one of three Pennsylvania counties that voted twice for Barack Obama before pivoting to Donald Trump.
 Trump won Pennsylvania by a mere 44,000 votes, a margin of less than 1%.

-"We like to call ourselves Swing County, U.S.A.," says Sam Chen, a Republican strategist and political science professor who grew up in the steel town of Bethlehem, Pa.
+"We like to call ourselves Swing County, USA," says Sam Chen, a Republican strategist and political science professor who grew up in the steel town of Bethlehem, Pa.

-Chen, who did not vote for Trump in 2016, says he hasn't decided yet who he'll support this year, though he's leaning toward former Vice President Joe Biden.
+Chen, who did not vote for Trump in 2016, says he hasn't decided yet whom he'll support this year, though he's leaning toward former Vice President Joe Biden.

-One thing Chen has decided is that he will vote by mail, and he's expecting a lot of other Republicans to do the same, despite President Trump's attacks on mail-in voting.
+One thing Chen has decided is that he will vote by mail, and he's expecting a lot of other Republicans to do the same, despite Trump's attacks on mail-in voting.

 "It's going to come down to convenience," Chen says.
 "Is it easier for me to vote in person?"

 Others are more skeptical.
-Frank DeVito, an attorney and one of two Republicans on the Northampton County Election Commision, says Trump's rhetoric failing against mail-in voting is resonating with Republican voters.
+Frank DeVito, an attorney and one of two Republicans on the Northampton County Election Commission, says Trump's rhetoric railing against mail-in voting is resonating with Republican voters.
 In recent weeks, for instance, Trump has claimed without evidence that millions of ballots could be printed by foreign countries.

 "Is it possible what he's saying?
 I mean, yeah, in theory," says DeVito, speaking at his home in Bath, Pa., with a "Trump-Pence 2020" sign in his front yard.
 "Theoretically, when anybody who's a registered voter can mail a ballot in and never show up at a polling place, never sign in, it's more likely that you can commit fraud."